nrwl/nx/docs/react/api-react-native/executors/run-ios.md

 Type: `string`

-Explicitly set the Xcode configuration to use
+Explicitly set the Xcode configuration to use.
+Debug or Release.